UI Builder Cookbook

 Direct Pipeline from LLM to Benchify

-Our implementation demonstrates a streamlined approach for connecting LLM-generated code directly to Benchify for repair:
+Our implementation demonstrates a streamlined approach for connecting LLM-generated code directly to Benchify for repair:- Generation: Use OpenAI to generate UI components based on user descriptions

 - Validation: Use Zod schemas to validate the structure of generated code